mlibrary/account/README.md

 docker-compose up -d
 ```

-In a browser, go to http://localhost:4567 to see "Hello World"
+In a browser, go to http://localhost:4567 to see the website.

 ### Styling with SCSS